 Rob Simmelkjaer was named Senior Vice President, NBC Sports Ventures on September 12, 2011.
-Simmelkjaer is responsible for managing the NBC Sports Ventures unit, a collection of NBC Sports properties including NBC Sports Radio, Reebok Spartan Race, Dew Tour, Lucas Oil Pro Motocross and the Red Bull Signature Series.
+Simmelkjaer is responsible for managing the NBC Sports Ventures unit, a collection of NBC Sports properties including NBC Sports Radio, Reebok Spartan Race, Lucas Oil Pro Motocross and the Red Bull Signature Series.
 In addition, Simmelkjaer is charged with leading international business development for the NBC Sports Group, including acquisition and distribution of global media rights.

 In addition to his position as Senior Vice President, NBC Sports Ventures, Simmelkjaer serves as an on-air contributor across multiple NBCUniversal platforms, including NBC Sports, NBCSN, NBCSR, NBC News, MSNBC and CNBC.
 Simmelkjaer anchored MSNBC’s coverage of the 2012 Summer Olympics.

 Prior to joining NBC, Simmelkjaer served as ESPN’s Vice President of International Development and Corporate Projects.
 In that role Simmelkjaer managed all international development and corporate projects for the network, including ESPN’s family of international television channels, radio outlets and publishing interests.
 Simmelkjaer also managed the networks relationship with the International Olympic Committee.
 During his time at ESPN, Simmelkjaer also served as an anchor & correspondent for ESPN and ABC News.